 Native fauna is diverse in natural areas.
 Fauna habitat is enhanced and conserved.
 Stable and protected threatened species populations.
 Endangered ecological communities identified and conserved Fauna Corridors and links are maintained and enhanced.
 Protection of natural areas Landscaped areas do not impact on bushland and genetic integrity is maintained.
 Protection of natural areas from weed invasion.
-0 0 O As funding permits 0 0 MBB MBB MBB HSC / P HSC Habitat Restoration work is to consider impacts on native fauna and enhance fauna habitat.
+0 0 O As funding permits 0 0 MBB MBB MBB HSC/P HSC Restoration work is to consider impacts on native fauna and enhance fauna habitat.
 Dead trees are not removed from natural areas unless they pose a risk to life or property.
 Hollows from dangerous trees are relocated within the bushland areas where possible.
 Removal of firewood and the removal of bushrock are not permitted in natural areas. of Threatened Biota Habitat The Threatened Biota Management Plan is implemented and continually updated Databases for threatened species are continually updated High conservation bushland is identified and prioritised for restoration and Enhanced Implement the recommendations of the Development and Management of Fauna Corridors report.
-Continue to promote public education on fauna corridors and native fauna conservation es on Bushland Ensure that all activities in bushland are assessed for potential environmental impacts.
+Continue to promote public education on fauna corridors and native fauna corridors e Ensure that all activities in bushland are assessed for potential environmental impacts.
 Ensure that all activities are carried out with consideration of bushland protection and include regeneration and mitigation works.
 Maintain landscaped areas of community land to assist in protecting bushland from additional weed invasion.
 Create buffer zones and borders between landscaped areas and natural areas.
-3.1D Conservation of Native Fauna Habitat Native fauna is protected and habitat conserved in natural areas • Dead transproperty areas uproperty relocate possible • Removate bushroc areas.
-3.1E Priority Given to Restoration of Threatened Biota Habitat Threatened species, endangered populations and endangered ecological communities are a high priority for restoration and protection works.
-The Threatened Biota Mana implemented and continually continually updated continually updated High conservation bushland and prioritised for restoration 3.1F Fauna Corridors Maintained and Enhanced Fauna corridors and urban links Implement that the properties of the prope Activities in community land bushland will be undertaken only with compliance of all relevant legislation with the overall aim of protection and conservation of bushland. • Ensure that all consideration of consideration of include regener.
-Landscaped and park areas adjacent to natural areas should be well maintained to prevent weed propagules entering bushland areas as resources allow.
+3.1D Conservation of Native Fauna Habitat Native fauna is protected and habitat conserved in natural areas native fareas u end transported to property relocate possible possible habitat conservation of Native Fauna Habitat habitat conser 3.1E Priority Given to Restoration of Threatened Biota Habitat Threatened species, endangered populations and endangered ecological communities are a high ecological communities are a high priority for restoration and protection works.
+The Threatened Biota Habitat Cantinually and continually updated protection works.
+High conservation bushland and prioritised for restoration 3.1F Fauna Corridors Maintained and Enhanced Fauna corridors and urban links • Implement th are maintained and enhanced.
+Development a Corridors repoi fauna corridors conservation 3.1G Minimise Impacts of Activities on Bushland Activities in community land bushland will be undertaken only with compliance of all relevant legislation with the overall aim of protection and conservation of bushland. • Ensure that all consideration of include regener Landscaped and park areas adjacent to natural areas should be well maintained to prevent weed propagules entering bushland areas as resources allow.